-You can find more information about our reports on our reports webpage: yorkshirewater.com/reports

-Annual publications Description Page Response to PR19 Initial Assessment of Plans (IAP) April Explains the action we have taken in response to Ofwat's assessment of our PR19 Business Plan.
-42 Condition R Compliance Code Statement 2019 Confirms that we operate fairly in a competitive market and meet specific obligations set out in our licence.
-43 Annual Performance Report (APR) Describes our performance against our customer outcomes and commitments.
-44 Annual Report and Financial Statements Our statutory accounts that report on our strategy, governance and performance for the last financial year.
-45 Performance summary Provides an overview of how we have performed against the promises we made to our customers in 2018/2019.
-46 Bioresources Market Publishes data requested by Ofwat in the development of a bioresource treatment market.
-47 Risk and Compliance Statement July 2019 Sets out how we have complied with our statutory, licence and regulatory obligations.
-48 Data assurance summary Explains the risk-based assurance we completed on our 2018/2019 performance information.
-49 PR14 Reconciliation & accounting for past performance Explains our performance against our PR14 Business Plan since 2015.
-50 Annual Board Statement An annual statement by the Board of Directors on the direction of the company and its performance.
-51 Convergence Measures Shadow Reporting Sets out how we are performing against our commitments in comparison to other water companies.
-52
+You can find more information about our reports on our reports webpage: yorkshirewater.com/reports yorksiniewater.com/reports Annual publications Description Page Response to PR19 Initial Assessment of Plans (IAP) April Explains the action we have taken in response to Ofwat's assessment of our PR19 Business Plan.
+41 Condition R Compliance Code Statement 2019 Confirms that we operate fairly in a competitive market and meet specific obligations set out in our licence.
+42 Annual Performance Report (APR) Describes our performance against our customer outcomes and commitments.
+43 Annual Report and Financial Statements Our statutory accounts that report on our strategy, governance and performance for the last financial year.
+44 Performance summary July 2019 Provides an overview of how we have performed against the promises we made to our customers in 2018/2019.
+45 Bioresources Market Information Publishes data requested by Ofwat in the development of a bioresource treatment market.
+46 Risk and Compliance Statement Sets out how we have complied with our statutory, licence and regulatory obligations.
+47 Data assurance summary Explains the risk-based assurance we completed on our 2018/2019 performance information.
+48 PR14 Reconciliation & accounting for past performance Explains our performance against our PR14 Business Plan since 2015.
+49 Annual Board Statement An annual statement by the Board of Directors on the direction of the company and its performance.
+50 Convergence Measures Shadow Reporting Sets out how we are performing against our commitments in comparison to other water companies.
+51